 - Partial hospital treatment– Programs that give clients four to eight hours of treatment a day, allowing them to sleep at home.
 A client will also participate in group therapy when partaking in partial hospital treatment.
 Such treatment allows the client to focus on their recovery but still acclimate to the real world by facing some potential stressors or triggers that they would not encounter during inpatient rehab.

 - Intensive outpatient treatment– Programs that meet for hours at a time, three to five times a week.
 Clients get to maintain their work and home life but still receive intensive group and one-on-one support.

 How Aetna Rehab Coverage Works

-If you have a policy with Aetna that you want to use to cover the cost of rehab, this will be considered a behavior and mental health and wellness service.
+If you have a policy with Aetna that you want to use to cover the cost of rehab, this will be considered a behavioral and mental health and wellness service.
 Such services require a doctor’s written authorization.
 To attain this consent, policyholders will have to meet with their primary care doctor and discuss the severity of the substance abuse issues.
-There, the primary care physician will determine whether rehab is of medical necessity for their patient’s long-term health.
+There, the primary care physician will determine whether rehab is of medical necessity for their client’s long-term health.
 A person who suffers from any of the following issues will likely get partial—if not full—coverage.
 They include but are not limited to:

 - Alcohol abuse

 Aetna’s goal is to help their clients live healthier, more fulfilled lives.
 They understand that, for some individuals, this requires a stint at rehab.
 The potential costs of such a process should not be a deterrent to users, which is why Aetna wishes to financially assist their policyholders in this possibly life-saving treatment.